balderdashy/sails-docs/configuration.md

 # Configuration
+_Note: These docs are now for version 0.9.0 of Sails.
+Please visit [here](08x.sailsjs.org) for 0.8.x documentation._

 So, now you have Sails.js installed and it's loading up your awesome new project.
 What?
 Thats not good enough?
 Okay, lets see what we can configure to make it better suit your needs!